 Tier 19 Bonuses

-increases Runic Power generation, compensating for talent changes in Patch 7.1.5 and providing more Death Strike casts.
+increases Runic Power generation, providing more Death Strike casts.

 causes Death Strike to generate resources as well, providing a positive feedback loop between spending Runes and Runic Power!

 Aiming for best in slot gear in raids is a goal best left for after completing progression, as any upgrade is worth using, and a BiS piece may not drop for weeks or months.
 Nonetheless, knowing what pieces are your best options before heading into raid is a smart idea.
 Also, your mileage may vary based upon Warforging/Titanforging and your Legendaries!